ipb-halle/MetFragTraining/README.md

 - use the "Fragmentation settings" tab to add the given MS2 peak list
 - you can visualize the peak list by clicking on the "Show Spectrum" button
-- keep the settings for the *in silico* fragmentation and start the processing by clicking “Process Candidates”
+- keep the settings for the *in silico* fragmentation and start the processing by clicking "Process Candidates"

 ---